Are Warrants Public Records in the District of Columbia?

 - Used or intended for the commission of a crime to conceal an already committed criminal offense

-- Evidence of or show how the suspect committed a crime, including the identity of participants or the victim(s)
+- Evidence of or showing how the suspect committed a crime, including the identity of participants or the victim(s)

 A valid search warrant must contain the following details: